 Authorised push payment fraud is notoriously difficult for banks to prevent.
 Because the victim is sending the money themselves, the steps that banks take to authenticate customers are ineffective, as the customer will of course pass any identity check.
-FICO is able to help detect and prevent this fraud with our scam detection model that differentiates between normal customer behaviour and the behaviour of customers under the influence of a fraudster.
+There are however concrete steps that banks can take to stop APP fraud which I’ve covered in my blog How Can Banks Stop Authorised Push Payment Fraud?
+This includes deploying the FICO scam detection model that differentiates between normal customer behaviour and the behaviour of customers under the influence of a fraudster.

 - Scams Alert We Can all Fall Victim to Social Engineering and Scams

 - UK Losses to APP fraud are surging – what can banks do?

 How FICO Can Help You Detect Authorised Push Payment Fraud